 In recent years, Eighth Amendment jurisprudence has evolved with extraordinary speed in the context of juvenile sentencing.
-Prior to the Court's 2005 decision in Roper, iuvenile offenders could be executed.
+Prior to the Court's 2005 decision in Roper, juvenile offenders could be executed.
 Less than a decade later, not only the death penalty, but life without parole sentences for children are constitutionally disfavored.
 See Miller, 132 S. Ct. at 2469 ("[W]e think appropriate occasions for sentencing juveniles to this harshest possible penalty [life without parole] will be uncommon.").
 This evolution in Eighth Amendment jurisprudence has been informed by brain science and adolescent development research that explains why children who commit crimes are less culpable than adults, and how youth have a distinctive capacity for rehabilitation.
 See Section III.
 A., supra.
 In light of this new knowledge, the Court has held in Roper, Graham, and Miller that sentences that may be permissible for adult offenders are unconstitutional for juvenile offenders.
 See, e.g., Miller, 132 S. Ct. at 2465 ("In [Graham], juvenile status precluded a life-without-parole sentence, even though an adult could receive it for a similar crime.").

-While this understanding of adolescent development was not fully incorporated into Eighth Amendment jurisprudence when Appellee Mares' direct appeal rights were exhausted, this does not change the fact that Appellee, as well as all other juveniles sentenced pre-Miller, is categorically less culpable than an adult convicted of homicide and therefore is serving a constitutionally disproportionate sentence.
+While this understanding of adolescent development was not fully incorporated into Eighth Amendment jurisprudence when Respondent Gordon's direct appeal rights were exhausted, this does not change the fact that Respondent, as well as all other juveniles sentenced pre-Miller, is categorically less culpable than adults and therefore are serving constitutionally disproportionate sentences.

 See Miller, 132 S. Ct. at 2475 (finding "the mandatory sentencing schemes before us violate this principle of proportionality, and so the Eighth Amendment's ban on cruel and unusual punishment").
-Forcing individuals to serve constitutionally disproportionate sentences for crimes they committed as children based on nothing other than the serendipity of the date on which they committed their offenses and their convictions became final runs counter to the Eighth Amendment's reliance on the evolving standards of decency and serves no societal interest.
+Forcing individuals to serve constitutionally disproportionate sentences for crimes they committed as children based on nothing other than the serendipity of the date on which they committed their offenses runs counter to the Eighth Amendment's reliance on the evolving standards of decency and serves no societal interest.
 See Mackey v.
 United States, 401 U.S. 667, 692-93 (1971) (Harlan, J., concurring) ("[T]he writ [of habeas corpus] has historically been available for attacking convictions on [substantive due process] grounds.
 This, I believe, is because it represents the clearest instance where finality interests should yield.
 There is little societal interest in permitting the criminal process to rest at a point where it ought properly never to repose.").
 It is both common sense and a fundamental tenet of our justice system that the individual who violates the law should be punished to the extent that others in society deem appropriate.
 If, however, society changes its mind, then what was once "just deserts" has now become unjust.
 And, it is contrary to a system of justice that a rigid adherence to the temporal order of when a statute was adopted and when someone was convicted should trump the application of a new lesser, punishment.

-S. David Mitchell, Blanket Retroactive Amelioration: a Remedy for Disproportionate Punishments, 40 Fordham Urb.L.J.
-City Square 14 (2013), available at urbanlawjournal.com/?p=1224.
+S. David Mitchell, Blanket Retroactive Amelioration: a Remedy for available at urbanlawjournal.com/?p=1224.

+Disproportionate Punishments, 40 Fordham Urb.L.J.
+City Square 14 (2013),